bahrus/json-merge/README.md

 Some of them, like the Vaadin grid, choose to configure this via light children.
 This component is of no help in those circumstances.

-Other components tend to view themselves primarily as a JavaScript api, and then just quickly put a web component wrapper it.
+Other components tend to view themselves primarily as a JavaScript api, and then just quickly put a web component wrapper around it.
 The configuration needs to be passed in as a property, together with the actual dynamic data.
-This component helps with that, so that boilerplate code can be avoided.
+This component helps with that, so that boilerplate / risky code can be avoided.

 It enforces the declarative, side-effect free, XSS safe principles by insisting that the content is strictly compliant JSON.
 See [https://www.ampproject.org/docs/reference/components/amp-bind](other examples of allowing JSON to be embedded within a page).